Trump said he doesn't have responsibility to understand anger and pain felt by Black Americans

 Trump told Woodward he did not believe former President Barack Obama was smart, according to the Post.

 "I think he's highly overrated.
-And I don't think he’s a great speaker,” Trump told Woodruff, adding that Korean leader Kim Jong Un thought Obama was "an a--hole."
+And I don't think he’s a great speaker,” Trump told Woodward, adding that Korean leader Kim Jong Un thought Obama was "an a--hole."